 In 2021, Virginia enacted a strong package of strong gun safety laws, but there remains much more the state should do to protect its communities from gun violence.

 This package of gun safety bills included universal background checks, an extreme risk protection law, stronger protections for victims of domestic violence, and meaningful investments in community violence intervention programs.
-In 2020, Virginia had the 17th-lowest gun death rate in the country and exported crime guns to other states at the 10th-highest rate.
-To save lives from gun violence, Virginia legislators should continue to strengthen protections for victims of domestic violence and violent hate crimes, increase investments in community violence intervention programs, and raise the minimum age for acquiring firearms.
+In 2021, Virginia had the 19th lowest gun death rate among the states.
+Virginia also supplied crime guns to other states at the 12th highest rate among the states.
+Virginia exported crime guns at nearly twice the national rate and three times the rate at which it imported crime guns from other states.

 What Virginia Does Well